All Episodes

 So, you know, the Republicans have an opportunity now.

-On top of that, you got jobs being created, you got the tax cut plan.
+On top of that, you got jobs being created.

-America now has opened up ANWAR.
+America now has opened up Anwar.

 We have the pipelines that are being built.

-We saved the coal industry, and we're going to drill in the 48 states and off the coast of the the East Coast, West Coast, and in the Gulf.
+We saved the coal industry, and we're going to drill in the 48 states and off the coast of the East Coast, West Coast, and in the Gulf.

 I mean, everything is now beginning to work the way it should work.